Garden Furniture Buying Guide

 If it’s not flat pack can you actually fit it through your patio door?
 And if you want to pack it away over winter, will it fit in the shed?

-Big gardens mean you can choose whatever furniture you like, but smaller spaces need multi-functioning garden furniture.
+Big gardens mean you can choose the best garden furniture you like, but smaller spaces need multi-functioning garden furniture.

 If saving space is a priority then look for stacking chairs, folding chairs, and furniture sets where chairs tuck beneath a table.
 Side tables and ice boxes can double up as seating and they are easily stored away when there are no extra guests.